Euflexxa is an elastic and viscous substance made from hyaluronan which is found in normal joint fluid.

-Clinical trial results have shown that Synvisc injections relieve pain and may delay the need for knee surgery in some patients.
+Clinical trial results have shown that Euflexxa injections relieve pain and may delay the need for surgery in some patients.
 The injection can take several weeks to work.

 Are there any risks or side effects

 There are risks and side effects associated with any treatment.
 In general the risk is low, but includes: